 - produce oxygen and absorb carbon dioxide

 The Mayor and City Council have recognized these benefits and realize the need to protect their investment with a comprehensive urban forest management program.
 The City Service Department Division of Forestry is responsible for all city-owned trees.
 It monitors the planting, pruning and removal of trees on public property, which includes trees within the right of way (including on tree lawns), parks and around municipal buildings.

 In Strongsville, more than 112,000 trees provide beauty and shade in our community.

 PLEASE NOTE: The tree program has ended for 2023.
 All the trees have been sold.

 The City of Strongsville has been awarded funding through Cuyahoga County’s Healthy Urban Tree Canopy Grant program that will allow the city to continue to offer the street tree cost-share program.

-The planting sites will be marked out and prepped in September.
-Planting can occur any time between October and the end of November.
+The planting sites will be marked out and prepped in mid-March.
+Planting can occur any time between late March and mid-May.
 If you would like to participate in the program, please click the link or scan the QR code, fill out the form and submit payment: